the-vegetarian-vampire/Smart-Contract-Resources/README.md

 `storageroot` - a hash of the root node of a Merkle Patricia tree which encodes the hash of the storage contents of this account, and is empty by default

 `struct` - useful for grouping related data, can be declared outside of a contract and imported in another contract

+`sybil attack` a [type of attack](https://en.wikipedia.org/wiki/Sybil_attack) on a computer network service in which an attacker subverts the service's reputation system by creating a large number of pseudonymous identities and uses them to gain a disproportionately large influence.
+It is named after the subject of the book Sybil, a case study of a woman diagnosed with dissociative identity disorder; also [sybil resistance](https://www.finder.com.au/blockchain-sybil-resistance-searching-for-the-perfect-waste-of-resources)

 `topics` - indexed parameters for ‘logged’ events allow you to search for these events using the indexed parameters as filters; at most 3 parameters can receive the property indexed